Memphis Water Quality at a Glance

 Why is Memphis water considered so special?

-Unlike most major cities that obtain their water from surface sources like rivers and lakes, Memphis draws its drinking water from deep underground where it has been protected from modern pollution.
-This ancient water requires minimal treatment – mainly just aeration, disinfection, and the addition of fluoride and corrosion inhibitors.
-The exceptional purity of Memphis water gives it a clean, refreshing taste that is often recognized in national water quality competitions.
-Memphis is the largest city in the United States that relies 100% on groundwater to meet all of its water needs.
+Unlike most major US cities that draw their water from surface sources like rivers and lakes, Memphis sources its water entirely from deep underground, where it has been protected from modern pollution.
+This ancient water requires minimal treatment — mainly aeration, disinfection, and the addition of fluoride and a phosphate corrosion inhibitor.
+Memphis remains the largest US city that relies 100% on groundwater for all of its needs.
+The result is water with a clean, naturally refreshing taste that has earned Memphis a reputation for having some of the finest tap water in the country.
+Compare Memphis with other cities using our water quality comparison tool.

 What are the main threats to Memphis’s water supply?